 This experience gave me a firsthand look at the kind of difference that this great charity makes in people’s lives.
 I wanted to help in some way.
 As an avid cyclist I had ridden in several different charity events in the past.
 Some of them I had raised several thousand dollars for their cause.
 My wife suggested the idea of donating my future fundraising efforts to Angel Flight NE as a way of giving back.
 The problem was that they had no ride or event that I could fundraise for.
 So, I decided to create one.
 At first the thought was to grab my two brothers and some ridding buddies to do a ride some Sunday morning.
 Then I decided I would ask around and see if anyone wanted to join us.
 This quickly grew in scope and magnitude.
 Less than 4 months later the First Annual Ride for Angels event took place.
 We ended up with 53 riders and raised close to $8,000 dollars.

-Our goal now is to turn the Ride for Angels event into a marquee fundraising event for Angel Flight NE as well as a widely known and respected charity ride throughout New England.
+Our goal is to continue the Ride for Angels event as a marquee fundraising event for Angel Flight NE as well as a widely known and respected charity ride throughout New England.
 We are certainly well on our way of reaching that goal.
 In 2017, the seventh annual event had 250 riders and rose just over $65,000.
 Last year, we rose nearly $90,000.
 Now in its 10th year, our goal is to surpass $100,000 - with your help and support we can do that!

 We want to keep the growth going and could use your help.
 Please consider joining us on September 13th.
 Together we can “change lives one mile at a time”.